Our Projects

 Stories of resistance

 UNWomen Nepal and Srijanalaya collaborated for the project ‘We For Us’ in 2020 where four artists– Muna Bhadel, Pranav Narayan Manandhar, Subima Shrestha, Uma Bista produced eight artworks.
 The artworks depicted the life experience of Gauri Devi Bista and Rekha Devi Yadav.
 The program and exhibition was coordinated and curated by visual artist and educator Sanjeev Maharjan.
+Click on the [link to the online web platform for the artworks.
+To read about the physical exhibition please go to the following two links: Seeing through their eyes: art, activism and empowerment | UN Women – Asia-Pacific and Using art to create and tell stories of identity and equality.

 Changing Norms One Step at a Time